Paper TLDR Project

 • On $(h, g_v)$ side, reject w.p. $\min(1, \dfrac{f(z)}{M \cdot g_v(z)})$; while on $(h, f)$ side, reject w.p. $M^{-1}$.

-• The statistical distance should be $\varepsilon / M$, for no-output SD by $\varepsilon / M$ and output case SD by $\varepsilon / M$.
+• The statistical distance should be $\eps / M$, for no-output SD by $\eps / M$ and output case SD by $\eps / M$.

 • On instantiating with Gaussian distribution, the motivation is to hammer $(h, \distro^m_{\bv, \sigma})$, where $\bv \gets h$, to be looking like $(h, \distro^m_\sigma)$.